$0 South Dakota Foster Care Quick-Start Checklist

 What is the relationship between the Rapid City DSS office and the Pine Ridge ICWA coordinator?

 The Oglala Sioux Tribe at Pine Ridge operates its own Child Protection Program (OST Child Protection Program).
-When a child in DSS custody is a member or eligible for membership in the Oglala Sioux Tribe, the DSS must notify the tribal ICWA coordinator at Pine Ridge before finalizing a non-tribal placement.
+When a child in DSS custody is an Indian child covered by ICWA, DSS must consult the relevant tribal ICWA coordinator about preferred placements.
 The two systems coordinate on a case-by-case basis.
 The tribal coordinator may attend South Dakota Circuit Court hearings and can provide input on placement decisions.
 As a foster parent in the Rapid City region, you may interact with tribal representatives through the case planning process.

 What does "Active Efforts" require of me as a foster parent?

-Active Efforts is a legal standard, but in practical terms it means you are a working partner in reunification efforts — not a passive caregiver waiting for a court to decide the outcome.
-Concretely: facilitating visitation with birth family, being open to cultural visits and community connections, participating in case planning meetings that involve the tribal ICWA coordinator, and communicating proactively with your caseworker about the child's connections to their tribal community.
-It is a higher bar than the "reasonable efforts" standard that applies in non-ICWA foster cases.
+Active Efforts is a higher standard for preserving the Indian family and supporting reunification.
+As a foster parent, you may be asked to help by facilitating visitation with birth family, being open to cultural visits and community connections, participating in case planning meetings that involve the tribal ICWA coordinator, and communicating proactively with your caseworker about the child's connections to their tribal community.

 How does the PRIDE training in Rapid City address ICWA?